 Delaware Innovation Fellows are encouraged to enroll in specialized coursework that has been designed to maximize the learning impact resulting from participation in the program’s unique activities and experiences.
 All recommended courses are offered online during all academic terms to ensure that they do not interfere with major requirements.

 Year 1.
 Startup Your Professional Path (1 credit)

 Year 2.
 From Ideas to Action and an additional one-credit course (2 credits)

 Year 3: Entrepreneurship in Practice: Internship (3 credits)

 Application and Selection Process

 All students who are admitted to the University of Delaware Newark campus are eligible to apply to participate in the Delaware Innovation Fellows Program.
 Applicants will be asked to complete two essays for consideration.

 Please note that you must be admitted to the University prior to being considered for this program.
-Applicants will be notified of a decision no later than April 1.
+Applicants will be notified of a decision in early April.